 The Scottish Covid-19 Inquiry’s independent website has now been set up and the latest information on the Inquiry can now be found at www.covid19inquiry.scot

 On 14 December 2021, the Deputy First Minister announced that the Hon.
-Lady Poole would chair the Scottish Covid-19 Inquiry.
+Lady Poole would chair the Scottish COVID-19 Inquiry.
 The Terms of Reference for the Inquiry were also published.

-Lady Poole said:
+On appointment, Lady Poole said:

 "I am honoured to chair this independent public inquiry examining the strategic response to the COVID-19 pandemic in Scotland.
 We have all been affected by this pandemic.
 There has been a major impact on every aspect of all our lives.
 The death of so many as a result of COVID-19 is a tragedy, and others have suffered in many different ways.

 “The inquiry will work independently to establish the facts in an open and transparent way in order to determine what lessons can be learned for the future.
 There is a great deal to be done in a short space of time.
 I will continue to give considerable thought as to how best to conduct the inquiry to ensure it fully achieves its aims, including a careful and thorough examination of the terms of reference.

 “My immediate focus will be on getting the right people in place to support me and establishing the necessary systems, processes and information flows needed to allow the inquiry to function efficiently and deliver as quickly as possible.
 Work has already begun on this.